sirfilips/dpt-converter/README.md

 - Pandas package
 - tqdm package (optional)

-To install them, open the terminal and execute the command 'pip install pandas tqdm'.
+To install them, open the terminal and execute the command `pip install pandas tqdm`.

 ## How to Use the Script